Nikesh16/Social-Site-/UI.md

 <h2>Registered/Authorized User  </h2>

 ### Profile page consists of following things: ###  <br>
-4.Header bar: It consists of:
-  - Search people design: People can search for the registered users in our site <br>
+  - Search people: People can search for the registered users in our site <br>
   - Notification bell
-  - Logout: Logout option can be found in the header area of each page in our site.
+  - Logout:
   - SocialHood text in the top right corner of header.
 On clicking it, people navigate to their profile page. <br>